MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-privacy-compliance-guide.md

 Microsoft complies with applicable law regarding the collection, use, and retention of personal information, including its transfer across borders.

-Microsoft’s [Privacy Statement](https://www.microsoft.com/privacy/privacystatement#mainwherewestoreandprocessdatamodule) provides details on how we store and process personal data.
+The [Microsoft Privacy Statement](https://www.microsoft.com/privacy/privacystatement#mainwherewestoreandprocessdatamodule) provides details on how we store and process personal data.

 ## 5. Related Windows product considerations